Aston: Demographics

-Aston is a young ward, with 33.5% of the population under 18, compared to the Birmingham average of 25.5%.
+Aston is a ward with a high percent of young people, with 33.5% of the population under 18, compared to the Birmingham average of 25.5%.

 31.7% of residents in Aston have no qualifications, higher than the Birmingham average of 20.8%.
 Moreover, 15.6% do not speak English as their main language and cannot speak it well, well above the national average of 1.9%.

 Aston has one of the highest rates of unemployment in the city, with 57.8% of residents classed as economically active compared to the city average of 69.3% and national average of 77%.
 It is the 11th most deprived ward in the city.

 The majority of employed residents (56%) work in lower skilled occupations, such as caring, leisure and sales.
 The average income in Aston (£12,033) is 35% less than the average income (£18,788) in England as a whole.